Cwarcup/netflix-clone/README.md

 The `stats` API is used to read the token from the cookie created during the authentication process.
 The JWT token if verified using the [Magic SDK](https://magic.link/docs/sdk-for-web) and then queried against the database.
 If the stats for that user do not exist, they are created.
 If the stats do exist, they are returned to the client.

 The API's purpose is to allow a user to like/dislike a video, as well as view previously watched videos.

+## Middleware

+Next.js provides a [middleware](https://nextjs.org/docs/middleware) feature.
+Middleware is a function that is executed before a request is sent to the API route.
+I used the middleware to verify the JWT token from the browsers cookie.

+I initially used [JSON Web Token](https://www.npmjs.com/package/jsonwebtoken) to handle the signing and verification of the JWT token.
+However, because the middleware was being run on Next.js' Edge Runtime, I didn't have access to the Native NodeJS modules, and therefore some of the methods in the `jsonwebtoken` package were not available.
+I decided to use [jose](https://www.npmjs.com/package/jose) instead.